flowfree/secure-url-shortener/README.md

 ## About Google Safe Browsing API
 The Safe Browsing API is a service by Google that allows you to check URLs against Google's updated lists of unsafe web resources.
-This project is making use of the Safe Browsing API to ensure that it is not only generates short URLs, but also guarantees their safety.
+This project is using the Safe Browsing API to ensure that it is not only generates short URLs, but also guarantees their safety.

-You need to have a Safe Browsing API key to use this app.
+You need to get a Safe Browsing API key to use this app.
 For more information, read how to [set up an API key](https://developers.google.com/safe-browsing/v4/get-started) in their docs.

 ## Running on development machine